Arsenal v Southampton team news

 TEAM NEWS

-Arsenal manager Mikel Arteta is uncertain whether Oleksandr Zinchenko, who is nursing a groin issue, will be available for Friday's match.
+Arteta is uncertain whether Oleksandr Zinchenko, who is nursing a groin issue, will be available for Friday's match.

 William Saliba remains sidelined by a back injury which Arteta admits is taking longer to heal than anticipated.